-How Pearl Harbor Shaped the Modern World as We Know It
+How Pearl Harbor Shaped the Modern World as We Know Today

 Let’s take a look at the ways this treacherous day in US history shaped our world as we know it today: